 Adulting is a dusty dark Teal, here by @tiny_victorian_terrace

 If you've ever felt like you need to grow up a bit, dark Greens will make that happen.
 Instantly.
 Opt for (the appropriately named) Adulting, a dark Teal, to add a sense of drama to the room without feeling obnoxious.

 Or try Ditch the Tie for a more traditional rich green.
 This modern take on a stately shade works incredibly well in smaller spaces like offices and hallways, giving them a real sense of purpose.
 Don't be shy.
 Either of these dark Greens will do a job of making your home feel as classy and inviting as you like.

 Ditch The Tie is a traditional dark Green, here by @theoda in their green paint office.

-In conclusions (essay vibes?) - Green really is a versatile colour.
+In conclusion (essay vibes?) - Green really is a versatile colour.
 Throwing from the palest warm shades right up to dramatic darker ones, there's something in there for every space.
 Whether you opt for a greeny neutral, or venture all out with neon - we’ve got you.
 Shop COAT Green Paints Now.